stummjr/doc.scrapinghub.com/scrapy-cloud.rst

   spiders will run, not sharing any computing resources with other customers' spiders.

-Check `Scrapinghub Pricing`_ page for more details.
+Check the `Scrapinghub Pricing`_ page for more details.

 Creating a Scrapy Spider
 ========================